ladybuginthemug/ladybuginthemug.github.io/content/writings/JOSE.md

 ## Vulnerabilities

 Like any technology, if you do installment and configuration without a guide or expertise you can do more harm than benefits.
+Below we are going to explore a few common vulnerabilities.

 * JWS - Weak signatures and insufficient signature validation:
 	- **JWT 'none' algorithm confusion**